mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 That is a lot of work for adding two vectors together!
 You can't abstract this in a language like C. UPMEM has a Python backend, so the stuff on the host side would be less verbose, but still you'd need to handle passing all those ints, int pointers, copying to MRAM and back by yourself.

 Back in late 2016 I had this problem when I was working on an ML library in F#.
 I needed to have Cuda kernels for the ML library. .NET had good bindings for the platform.
 But the most I could for the sake of compiling Cuda kernels was to have them as strings.
-And then I'd insert text fragments as macros.
-I'd have a map kernel that took in two input arrays and outputted one.
+And then I'd insert text fragments into them with the required functionality.
+For example, I'd have a map kernel that took in two input arrays and outputted one.
 So I'd have one kernel where I'd pass in a raw text string "a + b" for vector addition, "a * b" for vector multiplication.
-Some operations would take 1 inputs or 3 inputs, and I'd need to make separate kernels for that.
+Some operations would take 1 input or 3 inputs, and I'd need to make separate kernels for that.
 I'd need to write wrappers for them.
 Not to mention the fold kernels and whatever else.

 Pretty soon half of the ML library was made up of Cuda kernel strings!

-You can do a library like that admittedly.
+You can do a library like that, admittedly.
 You can write all the kernels in C and then wrap them in the library.
 You can use macros and other kinds of code generation to get some code reuse.
 But I said to myself: 'GPUs are shit, and this ML library does not matter, but is this how I am going to be programming future hardware?
 Raw text strings?
 Is this going to get me to the level of programming superintelligent agents on far better hardware that is going to exist in the future?
 I am struggling to pass an array onto the GPU here!'

 At first I didn't set out to make a language.
 That would have taken too long.
 So I started working on a code generator for the ML library.
 But that only got me so far.
 So I wanted to give it a type system.
-The academic literature wasn't helpful so I came up with my own completely novel realizing only a few months in that I was working on a partial evaluator.
+The academic literature wasn't helpful so I came up with my own completely novel one realizing only a few months in that I was working on a partial evaluator.
 But it was hard to program so I gave it good syntax, a parser and good error messages.
 The partial evaluator was slow so I made the pre compilation passes.
 It was still difficult to program so in 2020 and 2021, I had to study concurrency in order to give it proper editor support.
-The bottom-up type system while very useful and powerful was tedious in practice, so I built the vanilla top-down type system that is easier to use.
+The bottom-up type system, while very useful and powerful, was tedious in practice, so I built the vanilla top-down type system that is easier to use.
 It took over 3 years of full time work to get Spiral to its current level.

 The lesson from all of this is that languages are fancy code generators.
 If you really have a need so pressing that you need to build a codegen, you should be careful because that is the gateway drug to full blown PL development.

 ## A Look At The Present

-What tripped my up in my programming path is that I didn't expect the backpropagation algorithm would be dominant for so long.
+What tripped me up in my programming path is that I didn't expect the backpropagation algorithm would be dominant for so long.
 It is very poorly suited to reinforcement learning, and everything I want to do with ML involves that.
-In mid-2010s I thought that if I gave the field a couple of years to play around, they would surely figure out something better.
+In the mid-2010s I thought that if I gave the field a couple of years to play around, they would surely figure out something better.
 They didn't.
 The field right now is very disgusting, and it is all a consequence of the lack of the foreseen algorithmic development.
 It also impacted the behavior of AI chip companies in a way that does not suit me.

 When supervised learning is all that works well, that is what everyone will be doing.
 And supervised learning favors huge datasets and big machines.
 It is a rich man's game.

 So as a consequence the vast majority of such chip vendors are going after the big fish.
 Graphcore for example leases its machine for 9,000$ in its cheapest version.
 You can't just get one of those to play with it.
 They are so expensive that the only thing you'd use them for is crunching large workloads 24/7.
 As for the rest of AI hardware companies, they are so tight lipped about their products you barely even heard about them.
 This makes it difficult for me to shop Spiral around.

-Had better algorithms been discovered, you'd have these AI startups targetting the consumer, like the GPU ones do.
+Had better algorithms been discovered, you'd have these AI startups targeting the consumer, like the GPU ones do.
 I'd be able to have some real fun with that.
-Rather than trying to futilely get in touch with AI companies, I could instead have targetted the community surrounding these chips.
+Rather than trying to futilely get in touch with AI companies, I could instead have targeted the community surrounding these chips.
 But they are not there.

 It is a chicken and an egg problem.
 More than just servicing these AI chip companies, I need their hardware to do research and GPUs won't suffice, but all of a sudden I am priced out of the game because the needed research hasn't been done.

 At first I thought that I could just leave it to the ML community to find better algorithms, but now I feel it is my own responsibility since they are so incompetent.
 It is not like I am any better.
 I tried figuring it out for many years, and couldn't discover anything tangible.
 So the vision that I had is that if a piece of hardware is powerful enough, it would be possible to write a [genetic programming](https://www.google.com/search?q=genetic+programming&oq=genetic+programming) system and have it infer the right way to use the hardware.
 In essence, good enough hardware is also a catalyst for algorithmic discovery.
 Good enough hardware will tell you how to use it on its own...assuming the language you have to interact with it is good enough.

 Well, isn't it great that I have Spiral?
-It would hard to do this kind of research in C.
+It would be hard to do this kind of research in C.

 Now how do I get the hardware?
 Can anyone reading this help?
 I am offering Spiral backends in return, in addition to other programming services.